HashemGhanim/Jersey-Framework/README.md

 If you notice building a web applicaion using Servlet API will take a lot of time because for each url-pattern will make configuration on <b>web.xml</b> and if you need to build a Restful-API application it is difficult, so Jersey came on top of Servlet and make the configuration based on <b>Annotations</b> this make the build of application more easy, readable and make a development more fast.

-So if we need build the previous application they already mention it, That will be so easy :<br/>
+So if we need build the previous application that already mention it, That will be so easy :<br/>
 in <b>web.xml</b> there is one configuration for all class on the backage <br/>

 ```